Android Non Root

 openssl pkeyutl -in hexfilename.txt -rawin -out verification.txt -sigfile signed_filename.txt -inkey keyfile/publickeyfile.pem -pubin -verify

-All Command Options of Pkeyutl
+All Command Options of Pkeyutl from Official Doc

 openssl pkeyutl [-help] [-in file] [-rawin] [-digest algorithm] [-out file] [-sigfile file] [-inkey filename|uri] [-keyform DER|PEM|P12|ENGINE] [-passin arg] [-peerkey file] [-peerform DER|PEM|P12|ENGINE] [-pubin] [-certin] [-rev] [-sign] [-verify] [-verifyrecover] [-encrypt] [-decrypt] [-derive] [-kdf algorithm] [-kdflen length] [-pkeyopt opt:value] [-pkeyopt_passin opt[:passarg]] [-hexdump] [-asn1parse] [-engine id] [-engine_impl] [-rand files] [-writerand file] [-provider name] [-provider-path path] [-propquery propq] [-config configfile]